 Berkeley Law School

 How do we use the tools of comparative law to address the problem of sexual harassment?
-In May 2019, legal scholars, practitioner-experts and business professionals from Africa, Asia, Australia, Europe, North America, and South America, will gather at Berkeley Law to explore approaches and solutions with California lawyers, managers, and HR professionals.
+On May 14, 2019, legal scholars and practitioner-experts from Africa, Asia, Australia, Europe, North America and South America, will gather at Berkeley Law to explore approaches and solutions with California lawyers and other specialists.

 Who Should Apply

-Business and organizational leaders and attorneys who want to learn how sexual harassment may be impacting their organizations and the latest strategies for creating a safe and inclusive work environment.
-For attorneys, this course will be approved for at least 6 hours of California MCLE credit, which will include 1 hour of elimination of bias credit
+Attorneys and other leaders and specialists who want to learn how the global movement against sexual harassment is changing the workplace, and who want to join the conversation on how to use the law as a tool to prevent and remedy harassment.
+For attorneys, this course will be approved for at least 6 hours of California MCLE credit, which will include 1 hour of elimination of bias credit.

 The regular program fee is $450 per person ($375 for UC Berkeley alumni).
 Recent graduates and persons working with non-profits may request a partial reduction.